 ENTERPRISES AND INVENTIONS

 KU is a major economic development engine for Kansas and the region.
-In fiscal year 2023, KU pursuits contributed $7.8 billion in economic gains.
-Additionally, KU’s research and scholarship invite talent from around the world to join our spirited community and increase revenue for the state.
+KU activities add $7.8 billion to the state economy each year.
+Additionally, KU’s academic excellence and research opportunities invite talent from around the world to join our spirited community and increase revenue for the state.

 Brag bar headline here